How to Manage Part-Time Work Whilst StudyingSee All Uni Advice Articles

 It may sound silly, but you should plan to have free time, planning at university is going to help, both your studies and work commitments.
 It is easy to get carried away when you take on part-time employment and sign up to every shift, especially when the prospect of more money in the bank is tempting.
 However, remember that you are likely to be working five days a week for the majority of your adult life, so it is important to enjoy time with your friends and family while you have minimal commitments.
 Even if you don’t have plans, it is important that you don’t overwork yourself and you have time to relax and unwind.
 You will also want to have time to be able to spend some of the money you have worked hard to earn, although it is good to save, you don’t want to spend every minute of the day either studying, working or sleeping!

 It may be that you have taken on a part-time job as a necessity to pay for bills (learn more on understanding student bills), travel or other commitments and in this situation, you might need to earn a certain amount of money a week.
 If this is the case, work out how many hours you need to undertake each week and plan for exam times.
-If you know you will not be able to work around exam time, it maybe that you need to take up an extra shift each week for a month after exams.
+If you know you will not be able to work around exam time, it may be that you need to take up an extra shift each week for a month after exams.
 It is better to do this than to wear yourself out mentally and physically by trying to fit it all in over exam time.

 Big company or local business?

-Although it can feel more personal and you may have more responsibility working in a smaller company, bare in mind that they may have fewer employees to cover you around exam time could may add stress.
+Although it can feel more personal and you may have more responsibility working in a smaller company, bare in mind that they may have fewer employees to cover you around exam time could add stress.
 You may also feel more inclined to say yes to more shifts even when you cannot really fit them into your timetable.
 If you opt to work for a local business it is essential you set out some ground rules for how much they rely on you at busy periods, you will obviously be a reliable employee, but they need to understand that your study will come first.
-A bigger company such as a working for a large retail company, will issue specific schedules that are given out in enough time so that there are plenty of people to call on should you have to switch shifts due to exams.
+A bigger company such as a working for a large retail company will issue specific schedules that are given out in enough time so that there are plenty of people to call on should you have to switch shifts due to exams.
 It also may mean you can transfer store branch should you move away for university (checking our student city guides, will provide you with an insight and feel for different areas)

 Be honest and open – don’t take on too much!

-The best thing to do is to be honest and realistic with your boss.
+The best thing to do is, to be honest, and realistic with your boss.
 If you can or can’t take on extra shifts one week, let them know!
 And never feel pressured into taking on any extra shifts on top of your permanent shift, it should be entirely your decision.

 Part-time work can be a great thing, it adds experience to your CV, teaches you the importance of responsibility and commitment and it gives you some extra money.
 But most of all you want to make sure your education comes first.
 If you let your education suffer now it will be your career that will suffer in the long run!